cybera/fellowship-iris-example/report/DemoScript.md

   {
 ```

-you would be missing the __\n"__ and __,__ required for the jupyter syntax and might break the notebook,
+you would be missing the "__\n__" and "__,__" required for the jupyter syntax and might break the notebook,
 preventing it from opening and you'd have to revert an old version.
 Even if you are using VS Code or other IDE to help, this may
 still not be easy or nice (there are some VS Code extensions
 that make this easier as well and
 seem to do something similar to nbdime as well).

-Additionally, there is a merge conflict on the png output.
+Additionally, there is a merge conflict (not showed)
+on the png output.
-This might be easier to merge as it's an either/or selection, but it
+This might be easier to merge as it's an either/or selection,
+but it
-certainly is messier since you're dealing with binary data.
+certainly is less human friendly since you're dealing with binary data.

-If you had run the merge command
+If you ran the above merge command
 and you don't want to continue
 we can undo our 'failed' merge
 with `git merge --abort`